Purinat33/jitl-ccna/DAY 2 - Interfaces and Cables.md

 | Firewall              | -                    |

 5. Devices transmitting on the same pins are connected using **Crossover Cable** while opposite pins transmission uses **Straight Through Cable**.
+6. Devices with capabilities to detect and correct crossover and straight-through cables are said to have **Auto MDI-X**.
-6. Comparison between UTP, Single-Mode, and Multi-Mode
+7. Comparison between UTP, Single-Mode, and Multi-Mode
    ![[img/DAY 2 - Interfaces and Cables-14.png]]

 <hr>